 My natural accent is well-spoken British, a little more colloquial than “Queen’s English” although I can also read in that style too.
 I can do most British regional variations such as Scottish, Northern and Southern Irish, Welsh, Northern British, Cockney, Estuary, etc. I can also do other world accents such as French, German, Dutch, Scandinavian, Eastern European, Russian, Spanish, Indian, Australian, etc. My general American accent is good – tending toward a “Trans-Atlantic” accent (think David Hyde-Pierce in the series Frasier!).

 I can add any number of special effects and/or sound effects to a production if it is appropriate to the telling of the story.
 What i find in general is that most audiobooks do not require any effects whatsoever and in fact these can often be off-putting for the listener.
 The art of audiobook narration is to tell the story in a way that brings the text to life in the mind of the reader.
 If it is necessary to rely on extra sounds or effects apart from my own voice, then i’m not doing my job properly!
 Bear in mind that a dramatized production of a story with full cast (such as a radio production) is an entirely different thing to a narrated audiobook.
 That said, I have used effects such as light reverb/echo to create atmosphere or ambience in certain passages as well as “telephone” or TV sounds on some character speech.
+For some projects I do add music and background sounds in certain key scenes where it is appropriate to the story, and in general whenever feasible or appropriate I like to source a little “theme music” for the opening and closing credits.

 Music is my other great passion in life, so yes!
 I can add music of your choice to the finished production, or select royalty-free music.
 I can also offer original music for your project, although this would be additional to the narration and would have to be discussed on separate terms.
 As with effects, it is important to be judicial with the use of music so that it does not distract the listener from the telling of the story or narrative.